Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Methodology

 \ps was originally proposed to quantify prediction uncertainty in object detection models for autonomous driving~\cite{catak2021prediction}.
 It measures uncertainty by considering the convex hull of each corner point of the predicted bounding box.
 A convex hull is the smallest convex shape enclosing all points and \ps estimates uncertainty by calculating the area covered by the convex hull.
 To be concrete, four corner points define the bounding box to locate an object: $(x_1, y_1)$, $(x_2, y_2)$, $(x_2, y_1)$, and $(x_1, y_2)$.
-For the object in each cluster where the bounding box is detected $W$ times, i.e., $\{box_k\}_{k=1}^W$, we first obtain the cluster of each corner point as:
+For the object in each cluster where the bounding box is detected $W$ times, i.e., $\{box_k\}_{k=1}^W$, we first obtain the cluster of each corner point as: we then identify the convex hulls for its four corner points, respectively, as: Finally, we calculate \ps by averaging the area covered by the convex hulls of the four corner points to approximate prediction uncertainty: \ps ranges in $[0, +\infty)$, and a higher \ps value indicates higher variability of the predicted corner points, meaning higher uncertainty in the bounding box prediction.